 For Roman Catholics throughout the world, the Stations of the Cross are synonymous with Lent, Holy Week, and especially Good Friday.
 This devotion is also known as the “Way of the Cross”, the “Via Circus”, and the “Via Dolorosa.”
 It commemorates 14 key events on the day of Christ’s crucifixion.
 The majority concern his final walk through the streets of Jerusalem, carrying the Cross.

-Read more about the Stations of The Cross
+Read more about the Stations of The Cross at USCCB.org

 The Stations of the Cross with Pope John Paul II